lammps/lammps/doc/src/pair_agni.rst

 the same arguments and should produce the same results, except for round-off and precision issues.

-The accelerated style is part of the USER-OMP.
+The accelerated style is part of the OPENMP.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more info.

 You can specify the accelerated style explicitly in your input script